sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Changes from version 03 to version 11:

-- Reduced representation complexity of the media-entry type and removed the section describing the older data structure.
+- Reduced representation complexity of the media-entry type and removed the Section describing the older data structure.
 - Added more signature schemes from COSE
 - Included a minimal required set of normative language
 - Reordering of attribute name to integer label by priority according to semantics.
 - Added an IANA registry for CoSWID items supporting future extension.
 - Cleaned up IANA registrations, fixing some inconsistencies in the table labels.
 - Added additional CDDL sockets for resource collection entries providing for additional extension points to address future SWID/CoSWID extensions.
-- Updated section on extension points to address new CDDL sockets and to reference the new IANA registry for items.
+- Updated Section on extension points to address new CDDL sockets and to reference the new IANA registry for items.
 - Removed unused references and added new references to address placeholder comments.
 - Added table with semantics for the link ownership item.
 - Clarified language, made term use more consistent, fixed references, and replacing lowercase RFC2119 keywords.